 My letter board from Walmart looks great with the gray lettering.
 I have always believed that summer is a state of mind!
 And the final touch was a homemade peach drink to quench the thirst on a warm southern California day.

-Just through the large opening in the kitchen is our family room and dining area.
-I love that this room opens up to our kitchen, my craft room, the backyard and our back porch.
-This is the room we spend the most time in and I love that it’s the nucleus of our home.
+Just through the large opening in the kitchen are our family room and dining area.
+I love that this room opens up to our kitchen, my craft room, the backyard, and our back porch.
+This is the room we spend the most time in and I love that it’s so central to our home.

 We have a long table in the room that was made by a carpenter.
 He used old reclaimed boards so I consider it an antique table.
 The chairs are the Village chairs from Crate and Barrel.
 Although they no longer are available in green, they do come in lots of colors including white and off white.
 They are the sturdiest chairs!
 The table is set for an afternoon lunch.
-I used a ruffled linen table cloth from Home Goods and a shiplap board from save-on-crafts to stage the centerpiece.
+I used a ruffled linen table cloth from Home Goods which I love.
 The plates are Portmeirion and I love how well they work with all of the fresh fruits.

 Check back here tomorrow as the Summer Styling Blog Tour continues.
 I will be sharing lots of photos from our back porch and my Project room.